CategoricalData/hydra/README.md

 ### Java build

-Build the Java project with `./gradlew build`.
+Build the Java project with `./gradlew build`, or publish the resulting JAR to your local Maven repository with `./gradlew publishToMavenLocal`.

 ## Code generation